webplatform/docs/tutorials/file_dnd/index.md

 <code>FileReader</code> includes four options for reading a file, asynchronously:

 * <code>FileReader.readAsBinaryString(Blob{{!}}File)</code> - The <code>result</code> property will contain the file/blob's data as a binary string.
 Every byte is represented by an integer in the range [0..255].
 * <code>FileReader.readAsText(Blob{{!}}File, opt_encoding)</code> - The <code>result</code> property will contain the file/blob's data as a text string.
-By default the string is decoded as 'UTF-8'.
+By default the string is decoded as UTF-8.
 Use the optional encoding parameter can specify a different format.
 * <code>FileReader.readAsDataURL(Blob{{!}}File)</code> - The <code>result</code> property will contain the file/blob's data encoded as a [http://en.wikipedia.org/wiki/Data_URI_scheme data URL].
 * <code>FileReader.readAsArrayBuffer(Blob{{!}}File)</code> - The <code>result</code> property will contain the file/blob's data as an [https://cvs.khronos.org/svn/repos/registry/trunk/public/webgl/doc/spec/TypedArray-spec.html ArrayBuffer] object.

 Once one of these read methods is called on your <code>FileReader</code> object, the <code>onloadstart</code>, <code>onprogress</code>, <code>onload</code>, <code>onabort</code>, <code>onerror</code>, and <code>onloadend</code> events can be used to track its progress.

-The example below filters out images from the user's selection, calls <code>reader.readAsDataURL()</code> on the file, and renders a thumbnail by setting the 'src' attribute to a data URL.
+The example below filters out images from the user's selection, calls <code>reader.readAsDataURL()</code> on the file, and renders a thumbnail by setting the <code>src</code> attribute to a data URL.

 <pre>
  &lt;style&gt;